viamrobotics/docs/docs/manage/ml/_index.md

 <h4>Train or upload an ML model</h4>

-You can [add an existing model](/manage/ml/upload-model/) or [train your own models](/manage/ml/train-model/) for object detection and classification using data from the [data management service](../../services/data/).
+You can [train your own models](/manage/ml/train-model/) for object detection and classification using data from the [data management service](../../services/data/) or [add an existing model](/manage/ml/upload-model/).

 {{% /manualcard %}}
 {{% manualcard %}}